H2-data/Midwest_Medicare_Beneficiaries/README.md

 (A_B_TOT_BENES) * (1 - SUM(A_B_MA_AND_OTH_BENES) / TOT_BENES)
 ```

 The second question regarding demographics is much simpler.
-The data has the age sex, ethnicty and medicaid status of Medicare beneficiaries in respective neat columns.
+The data has the age sex, ethnicty and Medicaid status of Medicare beneficiaries in neat columns.
 Since the columns contain the total number of beneficiaries per demographic, I can't calculate an implied demand, but I can find a distribution, which should be enough until additional data is acquired during the rollout.
+___

 ### **Results and Observations:**

-**Outliers:**
+#### **Outliers:**

 - **White** is the dominant demographic across every single state by several magnitudes, it's about 85% of the midwest population.
 I want to get a better idea of secondary demographics, so I have removed it from the ethnicity visuals, but it is always the main demographic.